geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 ---

-I've recently released the Rust [`dogleg`](https://docs.rs/dogleg/latest/dogleg/) crate and I thought I'd document everything you need to implement your own dogleg solver from scratch.
-You probably don't want to do that.
-But if you did, then here's everything you need to know about it.
+I've recently released the Rust [`dogleg`](https://docs.rs/dogleg/latest/dogleg/) crate and I thought I'd document everything that's needed to implement a least-squares Dogleg optimizer from scratch.
+You probably don't want to do that, but _if you did_, then here's everything you need to know.
 # 1 Foreword and References

 I'll try to do my best to actually go into details around the algorithm and